JeremyWurbs/mltemplate/_README.md

 ```

 In the first case, you may specify an integer ID from the test dataset, which will be loaded and classified by the
 model.
-In the second case, you may upload an image (drag and drop into your Discord message); example MNIST images may
+In the second case, you may upload an image (drag and drop the image file into your Discord message); example
-be found in the [tests/resources](tests/resources) directory.
+MNIST images may be found in the [tests/resources](tests/resources) directory.

 ### Registry Summary